Package 'birdscanR'

 sunriseSunset

-dataframe with sunrise/sunset, civil dawn/dusk. computed with function 'twilight'
+dataframe with sunrise/sunset, and civil and nautical dawn/dusk.
+Computed with twilight().

 Value